#1 Home Improvement Retailer

 Protect Your Garden With Mulch

-Finish your garden bed with compost and mulch.
-Mulch controls weeds and keeps your soil from drying out.
+Finish your flower bed with mulch and compost.
+Mulch keeps your soil moist and controls weeds.
 Compost enriches the soil so your garden can grow even better.
-It may help foster larger plants that bear more fruit and flowers.
-Mulch and compost can be DIY creations, but you can also purchase them in-store.
+It may help foster larger and stronger plants that bear more fruit and flowers.
+Mulch and compost can be purchased in-store or created at home.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.

 Greet the Spring

 Early spring is an exciting time in the world of gardening.
-Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
-Shop for the seeds, soil, and fertilizer you need in the aisles of your West Woodlands Garden Center, online, or on our mobile app.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding artificial grass, an outdoor rug, or a pellet grill to your balcony or patio.
+Shop for the seeds, fertilizer, and soil you need in the aisles of your West Woodlands Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores